margaritis/dotfiles/README.md

 ### Install Homebrew formulae

-When setting up a new Mac, you may want to install some common [Homebrew](http://brew.sh/) formulae (after installing Homebrew, of course):
+When setting up a new Mac, you may want to install some common [Homebrew](http://brew.sh/) formulae (Homebrew installation is part of the brew.sh execution):

 ```bash
 ./brew.sh